Best MCP Servers for Remix Developers

 Author: Upstash | Tools: 2 | Context cost: ~2,000 tokens

-Remix has gone through significant changes in recent years.
-The transition from Remix v1 to v2 changed the routing convention, the way meta tags work, and the approach to CSS.
-If your AI assistant's training data predates these changes, it will write code that does not work with modern Remix.
+Remix v1 to v2 changed routing conventions, meta tags, and CSS approach.
+If your assistant's training data predates these changes, it writes code that does not work.

 {